OpenZeppelin/nile/README.md

 ### `deploy`

-> NOTICE: Calling this method without the `--account` parameter doesn't use an account, which will be deprecated very soon as StarkNet makes deployments from accounts mandatory.
+> NOTICE: Calling this method will require an account very soon (using the `--account` param) as StarkNet will make deployments from accounts mandatory.

 > Token for deployments to Alpha Mainnet can be set with the `--token` option.